Keyboard shortcuts

 WalkingPreferencesStep

-Generates the preference parameters of traveling by walk, for each trip, from exogenous values.
+Generates the preference parameters of traveling by walking, for each trip, from exogenous values.

 The following parameters are generated:

-• constant: penalty of traveling by walk, per trip
+• constant: penalty of traveling by walking, per trip

-• value of time / alpha: penalty per hour spent traveling by walk
+• value of time / alpha: penalty per hour spent traveling by walking

 The values can be constant over trips or sampled from a specific distribution.